-Cardboard Heroes: The Hidden Brutality of Go!
+Cardboard Heroes: the hidden brutality of Go!
 Go!
-Loser Ranger! vs MHA
+Loser Ranger! versus MHA

 MHA presents a society where heroes are public figures who protect people, while also criticizing their failures.
 In contrast, Go!
 Go!
-Loser Ranger! starts from the oppressed side: the monsters defeated and humiliated weekly.
+Loser Ranger! starts from the oppressed side: monsters defeated and humiliated weekly.
 Here, heroism is not an ideal, but a televised farce where violence is disguised as spectacle.
-The series exposes how the system crushes those who do not fit into its shiny narrative.
+The series exposes how the system crushes those who don't fit into its shiny narrative.

 A cardboard hero smiles over a wounded monster, while the audience applauds blindly.
 Behind, the system masks brutality as a show.